zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide7.md

-# Bonus Lab 7: Scaling and Performance in Your Autonomous Data Warehouse
+# Bonus Lab 8: Scaling and Performance in Your Autonomous Database

 ### Introduction

-In this lab you will scale up your Oracle Autonomous Data Warehouse (ADW) service to have more CPUs.
+In this lab you will scale up your Oracle Autonomous Data Warehouse (ADW) or Autonomous Transaction Processing (ATP) service to have more CPUs.
 And you will watch a demo that shows the performance and concurrency impacts of scaling your service online.

-To **log issues**, click <a href="https://github.com/millerhoo/journey4-adwc/issues/new" target="\_blank"> here </a> to go to the github oracle repository issue submission form.
+To **log issues**, click <a href="https://github.com/millerhoo/journey4-adwc/issues/new" target="\_blank"> here </a> to go to the GitHub Oracle repository issue submission form.

 ### Objectives

--   Learn how to scale up an ADWC service
+-   Learn how to scale up an ADW or ATP service

--   Understand the performance and concurrency impacts of scaling your Autonomous Data Warehouse service online
+-   Understand the performance and concurrency impacts of scaling your autonomous database service online

 ### Required Artifacts

 -   The following lab requires an Oracle Public Cloud account.
-If you don't already have your own cloud account then you can obtaina new cloud account through the free Oracle trial program.
+If you don't already have your own cloud account then you can obtain a new cloud account through the free Oracle trial program.

 ## <!--buggy, did this so Part 1 would collapse-->

-## **Step 1: Scaling your ADWC instance**
+## Step 1: Scaling your Autonomous Database Instance

 -   Go back to the Cloud Console you used during the provisioning exercise and open the database instance's Details screen.
 From the **action menu**, click **Scale Up/Down**.